-- 9. The majority of the information contained within the Annual Report has been informed by the quarterly Well-being Outcome performance reports which were considered by all Scrutiny Committees and Cabinet throughout the year. - The Vale of Glamorgan Annual Report (Improvement Plan Part 2) 2017/18 can be viewed via the following link: Vale of Glamorgan Annual Report.
-Hard copies are available from the Member's Room for inspection.
+- 9. The majority of the information contained within the Annual Report has been informed by the quarterly Well-being Outcome performance reports which were considered by all Scrutiny Committees and Cabinet throughout the year. - 10.
+The Vale of Glamorgan Annual Report (Improvement Plan Part 2) 2017/18 can be viewed via the following link: Vale of Glamorgan Annual Report on the Council's website.
+Alternatively, hard copies are available from the Member's Room for inspection.